Best Email to Notion Tools in 2026 (Complete Comparison)

 What is the best tool for saving emails to Notion?

 Quicktion is the best email-to-Notion tool for most users.
-It offers both email forwarding (works with any email client) and a Gmail add-on (one-click saving), covering both automated and manual workflows in a single tool.
+It offers both email forwarding and a Gmail add-on, covering automated and manual workflows in one tool with excellent email body conversion to native Notion blocks.

 How does email to Notion work?

-Email-to-Notion tools give you a unique forwarding address tied to a Notion database.
-When you send an email to that address, the tool extracts the subject, body, sender, date, and attachments, then creates a new page in your Notion database with everything mapped to the right properties.
+You get a unique forwarding address tied to a Notion database.
+When an email is sent to that address, the tool extracts the subject, body, sender, date, and attachments, then creates a new Notion page with each field mapped to the right property.

 Is there a free email to Notion tool?

 Yes.
-Quicktion offers a free plan with 25 emails per month and one destination.
+Quicktion offers a free plan with 25 emails per month.
 NotionSender also has a free tier.
-Zapier and Make have limited free plans but email-to-Notion typically requires a paid plan for regular use.
+Zapier and Make have limited free plans, but email-to-Notion on those platforms typically requires a paid plan.

 Can I use Zapier to save emails to Notion?